Moncure Robinson: Railroad construction

+In 1816, General John Hartwell Cocke, known for his advocacy of the James River Canal, provided 17 year old Robinson with a letter of introduction to 61 year old William Short, who had moved to Philadelphia after assisting Thomas Jefferson in France and later President James Monroe in Russia.
+Despite the age difference, Short became a close friend, as well as investor in Robinson's railroad projects, and may have convinced Robinson to move his family to Philadelphia.
+Initially, Short probably provided Robinson with letters of introduction for Robinson's engineering studies in Britain and France in 1823, and progressed to helped Robinson obtain support from Philadelphia financier Stephen Girard, who was financing construction of railroads in Pennsylvania (especially the Danville and Pottsville Railroad, i.e. "D & P").

-In 1828-1829, Pennsylvania hired Robinson to survey parts of the state's anthracite coal regions, the upper Susquehanna River canal system, and the Danville and Pottsville Railroad (D & P) connecting the upper Susquehanna and Schuylkill rivers' canal systems with the coal fields in between.
-Moncure Robinson remained an early advocate of railroads over canals, and came to direct construction of several of the earliest railroads in the country, including parts of the D & P railroad and inclines during the early 1830s.
+Upon Robinson's return, in 1828–1829, Pennsylvania hired Robinson to survey parts of the state's anthracite coal regions, the upper Susquehanna River canal system, and the D & P connecting the upper Susquehanna and Schuylkill rivers' canal systems with the coal fields in between.
+Robinson remained an early advocate of railroads over canals, and came to direct construction of several of the earliest railroads in the country, including parts of the D & P railroad and inclines during the early 1830s.
+However, by 1836, after Robinson's various railroad leadership positions in Pennsylvania and Virginia described below, Gen. Cocke would condemn Robinson as an enemy to his greatest work of internal improvements in Virginia.

 In 1829, Pennsylvania's "Main Line of Public Works" hired Robinson to survey part of the canal and railroad route from Philadelphia to Pittsburgh.
 His best known early work was the survey and design of the Allegheny Portage Railroad, the 36 mile combination of ten inclines and level railroad over the Allegheny Mountains, Hollidaysburg to Johnstown, which connected the state's canal on the east side with another state-subsidized canal in the Ohio River drainage on the west.
-The survey included the first railroad tunnel to be built in the United States, and became an engineering landmark.
-Modeled after early British practices, some called it one of the greatest accomplishments of the Canal Era.
+The railroad carried supply laden boats loaded from one canal, onto the train and then into the subsequent canal.